Autism and trauma:

 ...Because of trauma.

-As a group of people, Autistic kids / adults have histories of complex trauma.
-Autistic children who end up in specialist settings / schools have typically experienced years of trauma due to being in mainstream schools that aren't set up for them and cause re-traumatisation.
-These kids are punished for not sitting still, told off for messy handwriting and fidgeting, poor attendance because their underlying distress is ignored and they're the ones to blame, instead of addressing the barriers in the environment that are causing this distress.
+Autistic individuals have histories of trauma; children who end up in specialist settings / schools have typically experienced years of trauma due to being in mainstream schools that aren't set up for them.
+These children are punished for not being able to sit still or be allowed to move , they might be told off for messy handwriting and fidgeting, they may be punished for having poor attendance because their underlying distress is ignored and they're the ones who are blamed, instead of addressing the barriers in the environment that are causing this distress.
+When Autistic people aren't allowed to self-regulate or apply sensory strategies, this leads to worse mental health problems; we know that sensory processing and mental health are linked.
+They're taught to be 'resilient' and are often forced to tolerate distressing environments with the aim of increasing their sensory tolerance (known as desensitisation which is ineffective, painful and abusive).

 The trauma of being triggered by the physical environment